$ // Rethinking Spot Instances - How we Solved Preemption ... // Learn More

-Reliable Cross-Cloud Kubernetes on Spot Instances with Architect
+Reliable Cross-Cloud Kubernetes With Architect

-jim walker, Head of Marketing
+By jim walker, Head of Marketing

 What if you could just pick up a Kubernetes cluster, and move it?